Fontys-AdventureWorksCase/big-data/neo4j/step_3_neo4j_spark_anime/README.md

 ![image](https://user-images.githubusercontent.com/4932561/120935427-f76e6000-c702-11eb-958f-63d7a4354587.png)

-However, admin-tool import is still preferred because it should have better optimization and is supposed to be faster.
-Perhaps it would work with options to ignore errors set to true, and some logging would help.

 Import the .json into Zeppelin to see the full code.

+## Considerations

+The admin-tool import is still preferred because it should have better optimization and is supposed to be faster.
+Perhaps it would work with --skip-bad-relationships and --skip-duplicate-nodes, and checking import reports could help.

+If you get it to work, don't forget to create indexes.